valancej/anchore-terraform-eks/README.md

 ```

 **Note:** It is not uncommon for the above command to return a: `[]` as the initial feed sync occurs.

+Once the vulnerability feed sync is complete, Anchore can begin to return vulnerability results on analyzed images.
+Please continue to the [Usage] section of our documentation for more information.